Pictured above: Pizzeria Testa

-Warmer days mean taking advantage of every excuse to sip a margarita or dine with friends and family outside.
-Sometimes, though, those secret patios, that glorious perfect mixture of shade and view and ambiance and food and drink, are elusive.
+Pleasant weather means taking advantage of every excuse to sip a margarita or dine with friends and family outside.
+Sometimes, however, those perfect patios, that glorious perfect mixture of shade and view, ambiance and food, can be elusive.

 Fortunately, the team at Lifestyle Frisco has put their local insights together to compile this inside scoop, the definitive guide to the best patios for dining and drinking in Frisco…al fresco!